 2. Can “insipid” describe people?

-Yes, if a person is dull or lacking in personality, they might be described as insipid.
+Yes, if a person is dull, uninspiring, or lacking personality, they might be described as insipid.

 3. Is “insipid” only used for food?

-No, it can also describe things like conversations, performances, or personalities that lack interest or excitement.
+No, it can also describe things like conversations, performances, customer service, or even workplace communication that feels flat or uninteresting.

 4. What’s a more common word for “insipid”?